 A few years travelling, 125 countries on 5 continents – at least so far.

 We, Monika and Martin, met during our studies in Zurich, Swizzyland in 1978 and decided to spend some time together.

 In 1980 we needed a student’s sabbatical to recover from the overwhelming stress at university: 6 months to earn some odd money and 6 months to backpack thru South-East Asia.
-We flew to Singapore, discovered Malaysia, Indonesia, Thailand, Burma (nowadays Myanmar), Nepal and India.
+We flew to Singapore, and discovered Malaysia, Indonesia, Thailand, Burma (nowadays Myanmar), Nepal, and India.

 The 1st weeks of the trip were a little unusual for Monika.
 It was her 1st journey to Asia; she discovered mozzies as big as vultures and cockroaches bigger than elephants.
 Nevertheless, later on, they shrank significantly.

-For Martin the experience started a little more relaxed.
+For Martin, the experience started a little more relaxed.
 A few years earlier he made one of these odd overland trips to Nepal everybody had to experience at that time.
-So he was used to all kind of mysterious incidents he wouldn’t dare to share with Monika.
+So he was used to all kinds of mysterious incidents he wouldn’t dare to share with Monika.

 After this adventure, we had to finish our studies, add a postgraduate year on developing world issues, and finally sought opportunities to earn something for our living.

 Of course, after our studies we were convinced we could change the world.
 To comply with this conviction we took the chance to work with a big development institution in Germany.

-We started in Haiti, the pearl of the Caribbean; moved on to Bangladesh, Côte d’Ivoire, Senegal, Benin, Lesotho and finally to Burkina Faso.
-In the beginning we rather tried to apply what we had learned: we spread good’n’bad advices on how to irrigate land and increase agricultural production and thus enable farmers to improve their living.
-Later on, we considered more relevant to give our all-important advices on more global themes: Monika on food security, Martin on governance issues.
+We started in Haiti, the pearl of the Caribbean; moved on to Bangladesh, Côte d’Ivoire, Senegal, Benin, Lesotho, and finally to Burkina Faso.
+In the beginning, we rather tried to apply what we had learned: we spread good’n’bad advice on how to irrigate land and increase agricultural production and thus enable farmers to improve their living.
+Later on, we considered it more relevant to give our all-important advice on more global themes: Monika on food security, Martin on governance issues.